spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 Sure, there are ways to ask some ML systems why they made a decision after the fact, and they can elaborate the variables that had the most effect.
 But before the algorithm gets the training data, you *don't* know what it will decide - nobody does!
+The learns from the history of its own actions and how the users reacted to them, so in essence, the users are the ones training it.

-Remember there are thousands of people visiting this site every day, so the algorithm can try a lot of stuff in a very short time.
+Remember there are millions of people visiting YouTube every day, so the algorithm can try a lot of stuff in a very short time.
 After a while it will start noticing certain patterns.
 For example, it seems that people who generally watch cat videos will stay a lot longer if they are given cat videos in their suggestion box.
 Moreover, that will happen even if situations when they